playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 In this example, both the browsers as well as Google's scraper bots are able to discern that this is a list with three list items within it.

+> While there ARE tags that may potentially  impact SEO somewhat significantly, it's unlikely `ul` and `li` would significantly impact your SEO scores.
+>
+> Needless to say, it's still good to use symantic (correctly tagged) HTML as there are users that use screen-readers that will benefit greatly from these minor changes.
+Additionally, it can make code more readable and parsable with automated tools

 We're able to even add further metadata to an element by using attributes.
 For example, let's say that I want to add a title to the list to be read upon a screen reader gaining focus on the element, we could use the `aria-label` attribute:

 ```html